timelyportfolio/docs/dimple/create.rst

    :depth: 1

 You can create an interactive plot making use of the dimple library using the :func:`dPlot` function.
-We will go through some basic chart types and adjust the parameters only minimally.  dimple is capable of much more with opportunity for customization through chart parameters and d3 manipulation  For a more thorough documentation of the API, see `API docs <>`_.
+We will go through some basic chart types and adjust the parameters only minimally.  dimple is capable of much more with opportunity for customization through chart parameters and d3 manipulation.
+For a more thorough documentation of the API, see `API docs <>`_.
 For more examples, see `Dimple gallery <http://timelyportfolio.github.io/rCharts_dimple/gallery>`_.

 .. list-table::
     :widths: 25 25 70